 RESPECT: Randomized Evaluation of Recurrent Stroke Comparing PFO Closure to Established Current Standard of Care are explained in detail to potential patients.

 Cryptogenic Stroke and PFO Study

 Have you or someone you know recently suffered a stroke?
 Adults 19 to 60 years old who have had a stroke in the past 180 days and have a common heart defect (patent foramen ovale or PFO) are invited to participate in a research study.

 The purpose of the study is to find out whether implanting an investigational device to repair the PFO during a non-surgical procedure is better than standard medical treatment in preventing future strokes.

-To learn more about the study, call The Nebraska Medical Center’s Clinical Trials Office at (402) 552-2239.
+To learn more about the study, call Nebraska Medicine’s Clinical Trials Office at (402) 552-2239.
 To learn more about PFO closure go to www.amplatzer.com.